Lafayette History Museum: Programs and outreach

 On February 4, 1989, the Lafayette Historical Society commemorated the centennial anniversary of the founding of Lafayette and its first post office.
 The society made available commemorative envelopes bearing a special Centennial Station cancellation.

 The museum has also supported historical research by authors and community historians.
 For example, George Ogle credited the museum as a major resource in his collection Stories from the Colorado Coal Mines, a work of historical fiction drawing on events such as the Ludlow Massacre, the Columbine Mine massacre, and the experiences of Japanese immigrant workers in Colorado's coal mining communities.

-In 2024, the museum collaborated with the City of Lafayette on the development of a memorial plaque for the Lafayette Cemetery to recognize individuals buried in unmarked graves.
-Museum staff conducted historical research and proposed the final plaque text, which was later approved by the Lafayette City Council.
+Beginning in 2023, the museum collaborated with the City of Lafayette on the development of a memorial plaque for the Lafayette Cemetery to recognize individuals buried in unmarked graves.
+Museum staff worked with local residents to conduct historical research and write the plaque text, which was later approved by the Lafayette City Council in 2025.
+The plaque was installed in October 2025.

 Governance and operations

 The Lafayette History Museum is operated by the Lafayette Historical Society, an independent 501(c)(3) nonprofit organization.
-While the museum receives support from the City of Lafayette's Arts and Cultural Resources Division, including municipal funding, it retains its own governance, curatorial independence, and decision-making authority.
+The museum receives annual funding from the City of Lafayette, primarily generated by Ordinance No. 58, Series 2017, which enacted a 3.5 percent excise tax on commercial storage spaces and whose proceeds help fund local arts, culture, and history organizations.
+It retains its own governance, curatorial independence, and decision-making authority.
 Additional support comes from donations, grants, and fundraising efforts.
 Volunteers play an essential role in staffing and organizing museum events.

-In 2024, the Lafayette History Museum was awarded two grants totaling more than $52,000 to support a comprehensive inventory and preservation of its coal mining map collection.
-The funding, which represented ~78% of the museum's annual budget, included an Inspire!
-Grant for Small Museums award from the Institute of Museum and Library Services (IMLS).
+In 2023, the Institute of Museum and Library Services (IMLS) granted the museum $50,000 through the Inspire!
+Grant for Small Museums program to support a comprehensive inventory and preservation of its coal mining map collection.